-Wichita Probate Litigation Attorneys Manage Will and Trust Challenges
+Wichita Probate Controversy Attorneys Manage Will and Trust Challenges

 Knowledgeable representation for estates and beneficiaries

-Probate litigation is a formal legal dispute over a decedent’s testamentary documents, such as a will or a trust.
-Although necessary at times to ensure a just allocation of estate property, probate litigation can produce a lasting rift between family members while depleting the estate’s assets.
+Probate and trust controversies, including litigation, involve legal disputes over a decedent’s testamentary documents, such as a will or a trust.
+Although necessary at times to ensure a just allocation of estate property, probate or trust controversies can produce a lasting rift between family members while depleting the estate’s assets.
 These circumstances make it very important that you retain experienced and reputable legal counsel.
-Bever Dye, LC is a long-established and highly regarded probate litigation law firm.
+Bever Dye, LC is a long-established and highly regarded probate and trust administration law firm.
 We offer reliable advice based on decades of experience.
-We work aggressively to resolve issues without litigation, but provide skilled court representation when a trial is necessary.
+We work aggressively to resolve issues without litigation, but provide skilled representation when such controversies cannot be easily resolved.